GBATZOLIS/ScoreVAE/README.md

 Variational Diffusion Auto-encoder: Latent Space Extraction from Pre-trained Diffusion Models

-This repo is a clean and simplified reimplementation of the official PyTorch codebase for the paper [Variational Diffusion Auto-encoder: Latent Space Extraction from Pre-trained Diffusion Models](https://arxiv.org/abs/2304.12141).
+This repo is an implementation of the official PyTorch codebase for the paper [Variational Diffusion Auto-encoder: Latent Space Extraction from Pre-trained Diffusion Models](https://arxiv.org/abs/2304.12141).

 by Georgios Batzolis*, Jan Stanczuk*, Teo Deveney, and Carola-Bibiane Schönlieb